 Identifying high-value accounts

-- Geographical locations where the SaaS company has a strong market presence.
+Regions where the company already has a strong presence

 Conducting thorough research and analysis